- Design projects

 "Supervising students on the PD Health is hugely rewarding.
 I enjoy guiding and facilitating my students to develop their research ideas and conduct their doctoral research projects.
 I feel that providing pastoral support is important, working with each student to codevelop the best study plan for them.
 Helping my students to further develop their research skills and see them grow in confidence toward becoming an independent researcher is hugely gratifying.”

-Dr Nikki Coghill, Doctoral Recognition Awards winner 2021
+Dr Nikki Coghill, Doctoral Recognition Awards Staff Award Winner 2023

 Occasionally we make changes to our programmes in response to, for example, feedback from students, developments in research and the field of studies, and the requirements of accrediting bodies.
 You will be advised of any significant changes to the advertised programme, in accordance with our Terms and Conditions.

 Your academic progress and general welfare will be monitored by your supervisor.

 - Give notice of intention to submit a thesis / portfolio

 - Examination (Viva Voce)